Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Crystal Structure

 \section{Crystal Structure}

 Using a laboratory single-crystal diffractometer, it was not straightforward to distinguish the structure of brochantite from a doubled, orthorhombic cell similar to that reported for discredited orthobrochantite, with $a$=25.52\,\AA, $b$=9.86\,\AA, and $c$=6.03\,\AA.
 We clarified this with single-crystal synchrotron diffraction at beamline BM01 (Swiss-Norwegian Beamline) at the ESRF in Grenoble, France, leading to the refinement summarized in Table~\ref{refineTab1} and characterized by the plot of $F^2_\text{calc}$ {\itshape vs}.\ $F_\text{meas}^2$ in Fig.~\ref{FvsF}(a).
-Additional powder diffraction data were collected on beamline BM01 to check the most appropriate space group; refinements are shown in space groups $Bb2_1m$ --- an unconventional setting of $Cmc2_1$, \#\ 36, chosen to match literature reports --- and $P2_1/n$ (\#\ 14) in Figs.~\ref{BM01}(a) and \ref{BM01}(b), respectively.
-The axes in $P2_1/n$ are permuted relative to $Bb2_1m$ and the long axis was not doubled to match orthobrochantite as in the other refinements.
-The fit was marginally better in the former, so this was used for the single-crystal data.
+Additional powder diffraction data were collected on beamline BM01 to check the most appropriate space group as described in Appendix~\ref{AppA}.
 Our refinements found planes with double the usual number of SO$_4^{2-}$ sites, roughly half filled.
 This added up to a roughly 1.5\% SO$_4^{2-}$ excess, less than the $\sim$20\% S excess from EDX.
 This discrepancy is readily explained by the limited sensitivity of EDX to light elements.

 Our refined crystal structure is shown in Fig.~\ref{ours}.
 It exhibits ABAC layer stacking, where the A layers have twice as many SO$_4^{2-}$ groups, all roughly half occupied.
 The stacking from a B layer to a C layer is suggestive of MDO$_1$ stacking, but with considerable twinning.